IBM/jdbc-driver/README.md

 # jdbc-driver
-Extracting of Ariel data (events, flows and simulated arcs) out of a Qradar system through a JDBC driver.
+Extracting of Ariel data (events, flows and simulated arcs) out of a QRadar system through a JDBC driver.

 Overview
 =======